SpikeHD/Dorion/README.md

 * Portable (mostly)
 * Plugins
 * Themes
+  * Including support for BetterDiscord themes!
 * Low - if any - cache footprint (compared to [the PTB client](https://user-images.githubusercontent.com/25207995/189549033-b372ca74-5f30-4864-b71a-10a88405537a.png))
 * Extremely small installation size (~7mb!)
   * This is because unlike the Discord client, Dorion does *not* bundle an entire Chromium engine
-* Often loads slightly faster
+* Often loads slightly faster (vanilla)
 * Switch between Stable, Canary and PTB clients straight from the settings
 * Made by me (automatically makes it cooler)